-Author's note: Hello everyone.
+Author's note: Hello, everyone.
 This is the first chapter of a spin-off from the other story I'm writing.
 This story picks up when the Terrans in my version of the Stargate Universe discover the existence of the Twelve Colonies and the Cylons in a secluded region of the Milky Way Galaxy, and decide to meddle in their affairs.
-From that point on this story will exclusively be related to events regarding the Colonials, while my other story continues with the other problems the Terrans have to deal with.
+From that point on this story will exclusively be related to events regarding the Colonials, while my other tale continues with the other problems the Terrans have to deal with.

 Well, enough talk.
 Here it comes.

 Thanks to my beta, and I hope you'll like this story too.